wtdat-rep/nvn/README.md

 https://wtdat-rep.github.io/nvn/nvn_main_v01.html

-The data on the railway networks are collected manually and will be expanded in the future.
+The data on the railway networks are collected manually and will be completed in the future.
 This is a functional first release with a still incomplete data basis and preliminary findings.